vapor-ware/synse-server/README.md

 ## Testing
-Synse Server 2.0 contains both unit and integration tests.
-Both suites of tests can be run with the make target
+Synse Server 2.0 contains unit tests, integration tests and end-to-end tests.
+Unit and integration tests can be run with the make target
 ```
 make test
 ```